knownorigin/docs.knownorigin.io/docs/guide/what-to-do-if-you-have-been-hacked.md

-# What to do if you have been hacked
+# What we can do if you have been hacked

-As a first step if you have any suspicion that your device's security may have been compromised move the contents of your wallet to a new safe wallet as soon as possible and cease using it.
-Once this has been done please contact one of the team, and we will be able to offer advice on a case by case basis.
+Here's the process for dealing with a compromised

+1. If you think your security has been compromised please reach out to the team and make them aware of your situation
+2. We will confirm it's you by verifying your socials
+3. Create a new profile on KO
+4. Provide this new profile to the KO team and let us know your old and new profile and the reason for the switch
+5. The KO team will disable minting of the old profile and enable the new profile
+6. The KO team will then re-name your old profile to indicate to collectors that this account is no longer being controlled by you

 Unfortunately, due to the nature of blockchain there are considerable limitations on the help that we are able to provide to those who have been hacked.
 Here is a few of the things we are and are not able to offer:

 * WE CANNOT transfer any of the tokens minted from the hacked account to another one
 * WE CANNOT divert any funds that have been sent to that account
-* WE CAN help you create a new artist account
-* WE CAN change the name of the compromised profile to indicate that this is a hacked/inactive account
-* WE CAN stop the hacked account from being able to mint any new tokens

-Of course, ideally this could all be avoided if your account isn't compromised in the first place which can be impleçmented fairly easily.
+Of course, ideally this could all be avoided if your account isn't compromised in the first place which can be implemented fairly easily.
 Here is a helpful [article](https://www.finimize.com/wp/guides/hold-cryptocurrency-safely/) with a few tips on how to keep your wallet secure.